 Doing a complete overhaul of our infrastructure was no small task, but it was a strategic decision to refine our offering around technology and architecture and to guarantee a future-proof service to our clients.
-These changes were driven by many conversations with clients, architectural discussions internally and in the open-source community, and of course following the best practices of our industry.
+These changes were driven by many conversations with clients, architectural discussions internally and within the open-source community, and of course following the best practices of our industry.

 Over the past few years, we have experienced a major shift in the way software is built – at Wunder and in the industry in general.
-Web projects built on a single technology used to be the norm and such projects were a perfect fit for running on a single server, only adding additional servers when scalability and high-availability were a particular requirement.
+Web projects built on a single technology used to be the norm, and such projects were a perfect fit for running on a single server, only adding additional servers when scalability and high-availability were a particular requirement.

 An architecture composed of multiple microservices, each using its own technology to address particular requirements, has become much more common.
-Running this type of an application on a single server would limit the benefit of having independent components with independent lifecycles.
-Our new infrastructure takes advantage of a container-based setup that makes it easy to run each component independently, while also keeping the door open for easily adding more technologies to our stack.
+Running this type of application on a single server would limit the benefit of having independent components with independent lifecycles.
+Our infrastructure takes advantage of a container-based setup that makes it easy to run each component independently while also keeping the door open for easily adding more technologies to our stack.

 Web projects are in constant evolution